ceddybu/ansible-playbooks/magento/README.md

-# magento ansible playbook
+# Magento Ansible playbook
-The goal of this playbook is to support deploying and configuring the entire magento stack on either bare metal dedicated servers or the Rackspace Cloud.
+The goal of this playbook is to support deploying and configuring the entire magento stack on bare metal dedicated servers, purely cloud servers, or a hybrid environment.

 ## Requirements
 An [EL 6](http://en.wikipedia.org/wiki/Category:Enterprise_Linux_distributions) derived operating system such as [CentOS 6](http://www.centos.org/) & [Scientific Linux 6](https://www.scientificlinux.org/).